Project Lifecycle - The Waterfall

 to make this problem, let’s say, disappear.
 Let’s call this collection

-, to make the example clearer.
+of steps a project, to make the example clearer.

 Now that you have yourself a project, are you ready to solve the problem?
 Well, not really.
 You first got to understand this problem, make sure you’re not treating the symptoms but the disease itself.